 How Do I Get Disability for Agent Orange Exposure?

 The most important part of our job as your VA disability attorneys is establishing that exposure to Agent Orange caused your medical condition.
 To build a compelling case, our team at Chisholm Chisholm & Kilpatrick LTD will prove the following:

 You were exposed to Agent Orange during your service in the U.S. military.

 We can do this in a few ways.
-If your military records show you served in Vietnam or the Korean DMZ during the Vietnam era, the VA will grant service connection on a presumptive basis.
-This means that the VA assumes that you were exposed to Agent Orange while serving in these areas during the Vietnam War.
+If your military records show you served in a qualifying location during the Vietnam era, VA will grant service connection on a presumptive basis.
+This means that VA assumes that you were exposed to Agent Orange while serving in these areas during the Vietnam War.

 You later received a medical diagnosis of cancer or another qualifying illness.